davidcai/blog/content/posts/router-dynamic-templates.md

 In either scenario, the template cannot be fixed to `app/home/home.html`, and has be to resolved using run-time data.

 Router's `templateUrl` configuration accepts a function which can be used to create dynamic template URL.
-However, we are not able to inject dependencies (e.g. user services, or A/B test services) into the templateUrl function.
+However, we are not able to inject run-time dependencies (e.g. user services, or A/B test services) into the templateUrl function.
 The only available argument of the `templateUrl` function is `$stateParams`.

 ~~~js
 $stateProvider.state('home', {